10 Signs Of A Narcissist Friend & How To Deal With Them

 Image: Shutterstock

 A narcissist friend will always think of themselves as superior than you.
 To maintain that, they may often belittle you and try to make you look inferior.
-They always want to be the center of attention, and if you do not focus on them and follow their lead, they feel betrayed.
+They always want to be the center of attention and are very boastful and egotistical, so if you do not focus on them and follow their lead, they feel betrayed.

 A narcissist friend will never be emotionally available for you.
 Such a relationship will leave you drained, filled with self-doubt and heartache.
 While it is better to stay away from such friends, if you want to try and help them, you may follow these tips.